 How Cultivate Discloses Your Personal Data

+You will gain access to your own personal Cultivate dashboard, and reports and notifications will be shared with you via email.
 Cultivate does not proactively display your personalized leadership and coaching content to our Customer (your employer).
 Theoretically, it may be viewable by others within your organization, for example, if your employer takes control of your login credentials.

 Cultivate will disclose personal data when instructed by our Customer.
-We may disclose your personal data to our affiliates and third party processors as needed to provide the services that you and our Customer have requested.
+We may disclose your personal data to our third party processors as needed to provide the services that you and our Customer have requested.
 These entities are contractually bound to limit the use of your personal data as needed to perform the services.